hyperfastingleton/hyperfastingleton.github.io/source/introduction/index.md

 B4RN offers **real optical fibre** all the way into your property.
 It is completely different to the so-called "fibre broadband" we've been offered by monopoly telecom providers and the government for years.

-For £30 per month you get a **1000Mb symmetric fibre connection**.
+For £30 per month you get a **ultra-reliable, 1000Mb symmetric fibre connection**.
 This is perhaps 100x better than you’re getting now, even if your house is near a green cabinet.
 It’s also a generation ahead of what you might get in a city like London - and it works regardless of where your house is!

 For **homes**, you can